EthanTGo/DisasterTweetApp/README.md

 # How to run

-After download/cloning the project, you only need to navigate to the app directory and run the following command:
+After download/cloning the project, you need to navigate to the app directory and run the following command:
+- `pip install`

+Then navigate up back to the main folder and run this command
+- `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+Finally, cd back to the app folder and run
 - `python run.py`

+The first command installs the requirements.txt file which includes the require libraries.

+The second command creates the pkl file used to train the model.
+Since the pkl file would be at least 1 GB it would be too large to be stored in Github and has to be run manually.

+The final command runs the web app.
 By default, it should be set to port 3001.
 This can be changed in the run.py file under the function main.

 # Updating the database or model